Florida Has Adopted a New Hemp Law

 Starting January 1, 2020, Florida Agriculture Commissioner Nikki Fried and FDACS began actively inspecting cannabis products.
 According to Bell, the regulatory body for hemp products appeared for the first time.
 Now Florida lawmakers are confident that consumers are shielded from low-quality products.

 Florida authorities are paying particular attention to food inspections, pesticides and packaging labeling.
 Each company is required to have a license, and they must test and certificate their goods.
-According to general rules, products should not contain more than 0.3% THC (Tetrahydrocannabinol is a psychoactive component of hemp, which causes euphoria, intoxication, changes in space-time perception, pain, depression and loss of appetite).
+According to general rules, products should not contain more than 0.3% THC.
+(Tetrahydrocannabinol is a psychoactive component of hemp, which causes euphoria, intoxication, changes in space-time perception, and loss of appetite).